Clinton LumberKings: Clinton baseball history

 Aside from its time as the C-Sox (1960–65) and the Pilots (1966–76), the team used the parent major league team's nickname before adopting the LumberKings name for the 1994 season.

-The 2010 LumberKings season is the subject of the 2013 book "Class A: Baseball in the Middle of Everywhere" by Lucas Mann.
+The 2010 LumberKings season was the subject of the 2013 book "Class A: Baseball in the Middle of Everywhere" by Lucas Mann.

 In 2016, led by first year manager Mitch Canham, the LumberKings won 86 games to set the mark for most in a regular season by any team in Clinton franchise history.
 The squad went on to sweep the Peoria Chiefs in the first round of the playoffs before defeating the Cedar Rapids Kernels in a thrilling three-game series.
 Game three of the Western Division final ended with a Ricky Eusebio walk off hit to win 1–0 in extra innings.
 The LumberKings would fall, however, in the Midwest League Championship in four games to the Great Lakes Loons.

 In addition to playing host to the franchise record setting LumberKings (86-54), the LumberKings transformed their ballpark overnight following game two of the Midwest League Championship to become a football field.
 The LumberKings played host to Camanche High School Football in the inaugural "LumberBowl."
 Camanche hosted Williamsburg High School in the game on September 16, 2016.
 The Raiders of Williamsburg defeated the Indians 55–7.

 Following the 2020 season, the LumberKings were cut from the Midwest League and affiliated baseball as part of Major League Baseball's reorganization of the minor leagues.
 They later joined the Prospect League, a collegiate summer baseball league, for 2021.